At-Walid/orbit/README.md

 ## Repository contents

-This repository contains the files necessary to run the fitness variants.
+This repository contains the files necessary to run the surrogate fitness variants.
 We implemented 8 variants, 4 using pix2pixHD and 4 using CycleGAN.
 To run each of them we follow the following instructions. install the required packages using the following command:
 ```javascript
 pip install ./ORBIT/requirements.txt